Zainab101999/case_study_data_mart_SQL/README.md

 STEP 3
 Data exploration of the clean_weekly_sales table.
 Using SQL queries to answer the questions given below:

-1) Which week numbers are missing from the table?
+1) Which week numbers from the table are missing?
-2) How many total transactions were there for each year in the dataset?
+2) How many total transactions were present in the dataset for each year?
-3) What are the total sales for each region in the dataset?
+3) What are the dataset's total sales by region?
-4) What is the total count of transactions for each platform?
+4) How many transactions were made on each platform overall?
-5) What is the percentage of sale for Retail and for Shopify?
+5) What is the Retail and Shopify sales percentage?
-6) What is the percentage of sales by demographic for each year in the data set?
+6) What is the demographic breakdown of sales for each year in the data set?
-7) Which age_band and demographic values contribute the most to Retail Sales?
+7) Which age band and demographic factors influence retail sales the most?